A DC-Reformulation for Gradient-$L^0$-Constrained Problems: DC Reformulation for Gradient Sparsity in a Discretized Setting

 holds.
 Our main result is \cref{theorem:B-stationarity:explicit-description} --- a nodal characterization of B-stationarity via vanishing averages of derivatives of the objective functional on certain connected subsets of the vertices.

-Before proving the main result, we first need to establish some additional relations between the support of a nodal coefficient vector $\tu \in \R^\nvertices$, its weighted $\ell_0$-pseudo-norm and the corresponding vector $\sumOfSquaredDifferences{\tu}$ from \eqref{eq:sum-of-squared-differences} holding the cellwise sums of squared differences of the vertex values.
+Before proving the main result, we first need to establish some additional relations between the nodal coefficient vector $\tu \in \R^\nvertices$, the corresponding vector $\sumOfSquaredDifferences{\tu}$ from \eqref{eq:sum-of-squared-differences} holding the cellwise sums of squared differences of the vertex values, and its weighted $\ell_0$-pseudo-norm.
 The following result shows that the set of non-constant cells may expand under summation: \begin{lemma} Suppose $\tu, \tv \in \R^\nvertices$.
 Then

 \end{lemma} \begin{proof} Suppose $i \in \nonconstantsimplices{\tu + \tv}$, \ie,

 Consequently, there exists an edge index $j \in \simplextoedges{i}$ such that $\paren[normal][]{\tD_1 (\tu + \tv)}_j \neq 0$.
 Therefore, $\paren[normal][]{\tD_1 \tu}_j$ and $\paren[normal][]{\tD_1 \tv}_j$ cannot both be zero.
 Arguing as above, we conclude that $\sumOfSquaredDifferences{\tu}_i$ and $\sumOfSquaredDifferences{\tv}_i$ cannot both be zero.
 Hence, $i \in \nonconstantsimplices{\tu} \cup \nonconstantsimplices{\tv}$. \end{proof}